Wolf tracking holidays

 - It also happens occasionally that we see Wolf

-At Winter the pups have grown up and are hunting at their own so there is usually a lot of activity.
+Visit Sweden in Winter for a Wolf tracking holiday and experience this white and snowy wonderland.
+At Winter the Wolf pups have grown up and are hunting at their own so there is usually a lot of activity.
 Our tours are run in cooperation with researchers at Grimsö Wildlife Research Station, Sweden’s leading research center for predators such as Lynx, Brown Bear and Wolf.
 The tour includes a visit to the station and detailed lecture on Wolves by a researcher who is recognised for years of experience of field work with the Scandinavian Wolf population.
 They share their stories and teaches us more about wolves in an exclusive in-depth lecture before we head out for our own first-hand experiences in the nearby Wolf territory.

 Our experienced Wolf guides follow the local Wolf packs throughout the year and during this tour they will take you close to the heart of one of the Wolf territories.
 It is rare to see Wolves during the tours but there is still a chance, and just being near to these mystical animals is an experience in itself.